qctipconf/qctipconf.github.io/registration.md

 <!-- !!!!!!!!!!!COMMMENTING THIS OUT!!!!!!!!!!!!

-We have reserved a limited number of accommodations atat the Holiday Inn Oxford.
+We have reserved a limited number of rooms at the Holiday Inn Oxford.
 The conference venue is easiliy accessed for the Hotel by a convenient 15-min bus trip with the bus stop located immediately in front of the Andrew Wiles Building [NAME OF BUS STOP]